Drive-thru appreciation event for veterans

 "The three of us travel together," Keeley said.

-The three friends represent the Army, Navy and Marines.
+The three friends represent the Army, Navy, and Marines.

 "I think it's great.
 They're doing a lot for the veterans," Bill Shrawder said.